The trusted source for

 They still graze in and around your agency, but an increasing number of home health managers are starting to look critically at "sacred cows" that need to be put out to pasture.
 Sacred cows are rituals, beliefs, or guidelines that are routinely followed without anyone really questioning the origin or even the appropriateness of the belief.

-"The home health industry is even more reluctant to let go of some practices than other home care-related industries, such as infusion or durable medical equipment," says Dexter Braff, MBA, MS, president of The Braff Group, a health care mergers and acquisitions firm in Pittsburgh.
+"The home health industry is even more reluctant to let go of some practices than other home-care-related industries, such as infusion or durable medical equipment," says Dexter Braff, MBA, MS, president of The Braff Group, a health care mergers and acquisitions firm based in Pittsburgh.
 "The fundamental difference between home health and the other two industries is that home health grew under a cost-based reimbursement plan," he says.
-"As a result, home health managers and staff members developed a way of doing business that fostered an attitude that is still hard to shake."
+"Home health managers and staff members developed a way of doing business that fostered an attitude that is still hard to shake," Braff explains.

-"The idea that we can protect ourselves from the risk of decreasing Medicare reimbursement by going into private duty is another belief that may or may not be right for your agency," says Braff.
+"We can protect ourselves from the risk of decreasing Medicare reimbursement by going into private duty is another belief that may or may not be right for your agency," Braff says.
 "While private duty is a good business strategy for some, it is very difficult to succeed when you offer both Medicare and private-duty services," he says.

-Although it seems to make sense to say that resources can be used for both sides of the business, this is not the case, Braff points out.
+Although the initial response is that resources can be used for both sides of the business, this is not accurate, Braff points out.
 "You use different types of caregivers and different billing systems, so you can’t blend all services," he says.
-"It’s the same with agencies that believe the same staff can be used to provide hospice, pediatric, and private-duty services," he adds.
-"You have specialized nursing for hospice, geriatric, and pediatric patients, so you aren’t saving on staff costs because you still need the specialists," he explains.
+"It’s the same with agencies that believe the same staff can be used to provide hospice, pediatric, and private duty services," Braff adds.
+"You have specialized nursing for hospice, geriatric, and pediatric patients, so you aren’t saving on staff costs because you still need the specialists."

-While home health employees tend to be more motivated by caring for people rather than making money, home health currently is undergoing a shift in that regard, with more business-oriented people taking management positions, Braff adds.
+While home health employees tend to be more motivated by caring for people rather than making money, there is a shift in home health with more business-oriented people taking management positions, Braff adds.
 "We now look at home health not as a clinical service, but as a business that provides clinical service," he says.